Dnafivuq/golem_template/README.md

 --------

 ### dotenv
-Another useful tool is dotenv, which lets you configure environment variables in the `.env` file.
+The dotenv library allows you to define environment constants or secrets, such as API keys, in a single place.
+It simplifies the management of environment variables by letting you configure them in a `.env` file.

 The `python-dotenv` library has already been added to the requirements.

 **.env file example:**